 Fellowships, by nature of their specific content concentration, seek to add to the body of knowledge through research and other collaborative scholarly activities.
 The curriculum is designed to give fellows gradually increasing autonomy throughout the academic year.

 The year will begin working one-on-one with the attending staff.
 As the year progresses, fellows will develop their own patient base for which they will be responsible for the diagnosis, treatment, rehabilitation, and return to sport of their patients.
 Fellows work under the direct supervision of the attending staff with progression of autonomy based on the ability of the individual as determined by the continuous evaluation of the attending staff.

 Opportunities for Research

-Though, the primary focus of the training is the advancement of clinical and operative skills, each fellow will be expected to participate in clinical, orthopedic research.
-There are multiple research opportunities available including access to full time research staff.
+Though the primary focus of the training is the advancement of clinical and operative skills, each fellow will be expected to participate in clinical orthopaedic research.
+There are multiple research opportunities available including access to full-time research staff.
 A weekly research meeting will be held to follow the progress of all ongoing research projects.
 Each fellow will be required to complete at least one project during the year and prepare a manuscript suitable for publication.

 Goals and Objectives

 The overall goal of the Wound Fellowship Program is to provide a highly educational environment in which fellows learn to provide the highest quality of patient care.
 A successful wound specialist must be trained to conduct research, both clinical and basic science.
 Such training allows a greater appreciation and understanding of published research and greatly enhances one’s ability to determine whether a literature report has merit.
 This will include a caring, professional attitude toward patients, accurate diagnoses, and evidence-based treatment of the highest technical quality.